Elbow Pain: Causes, Treatment, and Management

 Cubital Tunnel Syndrome

-• Compression of the ulnar nerve around the elbow, causing pain, numbness, and tingling in the little and ring fingers, and sometimes forearm pain and poor grip.
+Compression of the ulnar nerve around the elbow causes pain, numbness, and tingling in the little and ring fingers, as well as sometimes forearm pain and poor grip.

 Radial Tunnel Syndrome

-• Compression of the radial nerve, leading to vague localized pain in the forearm and possible numbness on the back of the hand.
+Compression of the radial nerve, causing vague, localized pain in the forearm and possible numbness on the back of the hand.
 Often associated with repetitive forearm rotation.

 Elbow Fractures

-• Fractures can occur from falls or direct trauma.
-Common fractures include olecranon and radial head fractures, causing severe pain, swelling, and possible numbness or inability to straighten the arm.
+Fractures may result from a fall or direct trauma.
+Common fractures are olecranon and radial head fractures, causing severe pain, swelling, and possible numbness or inability to straighten the arm.

 Elbow Dislocation